eunomia-bpf/bpftime/example/bpftrace/README.md

 bpftrace -e 'tracepoint:raw_syscalls:sys_enter { @ = count(); } interval:s:1 { print(@); clear(@); }'
 ```

 More powerful scripts can easily be constructed.
 See the other tools for examples.
+Note: some scripts may not work as expected due to the lack of helpers, we are working on it.